Building a community of thriving teens

 Education and Awareness

-Design a graphic for us to post on social media.
-THRIVE funds to boost your post and watch your reach explode.
+• Graphic Design - Make a substance-free or mental health graphic for us to post on social media.
+Use THRIVE funds to boost your post and watch your reach explode.

 Alternative Activities to Underage Drinking

-FREE FUN FRIDAYS - Create a "pre-game" activity before a Friday Night Football game.
+• FREE FUN FRIDAYS - Create a Friday night activity for your peers.
+Maybe a "pre-game" activity before Friday Night Football.
 Use THRIVE funds to bring in ping-pong tables, have a water balloon fight, run a drum circle.
 Or, give us your best idea.

 Activities for Mental Health Promotion and Substance Use Prevention